readysettech/readyset/README.md

 ## What is ReadySet?

-ReadySet is a lightweight SQL caching engine that precomputes frequently-accessed query results and automatically keeps these results up-to-date over time as the underlying data in your database changes.
-ReadySet is wire-compatible with MySQL and Postgres and can be adopted without code changes.
+ReadySet is a lightweight SQL caching engine that sits between your application and database and turns even the most complex SQL reads into lightning-fast lookups.
+Unlike other caching solutions, ReadySet keeps the cache up-to-date automatically and requires no changes to your application code.

 <br>
 <p align="center">